Pic: Bindhaas Madhavi, CC BY-NC-ND 2.0

 What are the benefits of sewing?

-Sewing is an extremely useful skill that can allow you to make, repair and revamp clothes and household items, saving money and reducing waste and consumerism.
+Sewing is an extremely useful skill that can allow you to make, repair and revamp clothes and household items, saving money and reducing waste and resource use.
 It also allows you to produce garments that are individual, personal and unique.

 A few generations ago, most people would have known how to sew.
 Clothes were well-made, repaired, and could last a lifetime.
-Perhaps that’s why there is such interest in vintage clothing – it’s usually high-quality and has stood the test of time.
+Perhaps that’s why there’s such interest in vintage clothing – it’s usually high-quality and has stood the test of time.

-The fashion industry has created more seasons, to try and persuade people to give them their money more often, and throw away perfectly wearable clothes because they’re not in fashion any more.
+The fashion industry has created more seasons, to try to persuade people to give them their money more often, and throw away perfectly wearable clothes because they’re not in fashion any more.
 Now there’s a movement of conscious young people who want to wear clothes that look good, but who don’t want to buy into the corporate idea of what fashion is.
-They would rather make something unique, timeless and durable than dress like a clone in expensive but poor-quality brands.
+They’d rather make something unique, timeless and durable than dress like a clone in expensive but poor-quality brands.

 Sewing can improve well-being.
 To work at a process from start to finish, and produce something tangible, and functional for everyday use can be very therapeutic.
 Making and repairing clothes can build confidence and be empowering – you can do things for yourself and you don’t have to rely on large brands to provide the basics in life, like clothing.